Diabetes care program addresses specific needs

 Walker agrees.
 "They are from all different cultures; different belief systems impact their ability and willingness to manage their diabetes," she says.

-"There might be the whole concept that the disease is their fate — which they might have done something wrong and there is nothing they can do about it.
-Yet studies show the key to improved self-efficacy is feeling your can control the disease.
+"There might be the whole concept that the disease is their fate — that they might have done something wrong and there is nothing they can do about it.
+Yet studies show the key to improved self-efficacy is feeling you can control the disease.
 We address these issues in a culturally sensitive way and complete their education so they have more accurate information," she says.

 It is that complete package that is so key, adds Philis-Tsimikas.
-"It is very hard to treat Type II diabetes and get people where they need to be with their goals just with the peer educator," she says.
+"It is very hard to treat type 2 diabetes and get people where they need to be with their goals just with the peer educator," she says.
 "You really need the combination, because they each attack things from a different perspective."